Gutenberg International School (GIS) – Courses for Exchange Students

 As an information for you: If there is a red dot in front of the title of the course in the course catalogue, it means that this course will be offered online.
 Yet, please also carefully read the course description, if offered, for more detailed information.
 As a recommendation: If you are interested in a course from our Germersheim campus and it is offered online, it is usually no problem to attend it.
 Just contact the colleagues in the International Office Germersheim: intger@uni-mainz.de

-We are very much looking forward to welcoming you in Mainz next semester!
+We are very much looking forward to having you in Mainz (soon)!

 Info: For an overview of GIS special courses & courses offered in foreign languages in earlier semesters, please look at our archive.